Kate Bock Turns Up The Heat In Thong Bikini On Instagram

-Kate Bock is apparently in Phuket, Thailand right now.
+Kate Bock is apparently in Phuket, Thailand, right now.
 It looks like she arrived three days ago, and has since been posting some amazing photos from the tropical paradise.
 Her newest Instagram post shows her rocking a light orange thong bikini, and she was photographed standing next to a modern pool.
 The model stood with her back to the camera, and looked over her right shoulder.
 She wore her hair down in tight curls, and smiled slightly.
 Behind her, you can see beautiful architecture and palm trees, along with many stone steps.
 Although the photo was posted just four hours ago, she’s already received over 8,000 likes.

 Bock’s first Thailand post showed her standing in front of an ocean backdrop.
 She appeared to be on a ledge, as behind her you could see a seating area that was lower to the ground.
 Palm trees completed the scene.
 The Instagram post was a short GIF, which revealed that the wind was blowing a little, giving lots of movement to her flowy white pants.
 The model complemented her pants with a white, cropped tank top.
 It took her 19 hours to finally arrive at her destination, but she noted that it was worth the long trip.